School of Education

 - Math 130 Mathematics for Teaching: Numbers and Operations, 3.
-(Also meets Quantitative Reasoning Part A.)
+(Also meets General Education Quantitative Reasoning Part A)

 - Math 131 Mathematics for Teaching: Geometry and Measurement, 3

 - Math 132 Problem Solving in Algebra, Probability, and Statistics, 3.
-(Together with Math 131, meets Quantitative Reasoning Part B.)
+(Also meets General Education Quantitative Reasoning Part B)

 Development, 3 credits